-To coincide with Veterans Day, Marcia Franklin talks with Ken and Betty Rodgers, residents of Eagle, ID, who have produced a documentary called Bravo!
+To coincide with Memorial Day, Marcia Franklin talks with Ken and Betty Rodgers, residents of Eagle, ID, who have produced a documentary called Bravo!
 Common Men, Uncommon Valor, about the 1968 siege of Khe Sanh in Vietnam.

 Ken Rodgers is a former Marine Lance Corporal and a veteran of Khe Sanh.
 He and his wife Betty are joined by Steve Wiese, a former Marine Corporal who is also a veteran of Khe Sanh and lives in California.